jlegrone/100-temporal-mistakes/README.md

 - Not draining activity tasks before graceful worker shutdown
 - Downloading workflow history from UI with "DecodePayloads" option enabled
 - Not validating replay safety before worker deployments
+- Not setting up TLS
+- Not enabling ringpop TLS
+- Not setting up persistence rate limits
+- Not setting up namespaces rate limits

 ## Other
 - Starting workflows on the wrong task queue